Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Discussion

 For the robot's social attributes, warmth and discomfort scores stay reasonably low in all repeated sessions in a functional scenario with no extra social cues added to the robot, and where the interaction with the robot happens indirectly through the medium of a screen.
 The model choice (i.e. condition) also does not influence the experienced discomfort or warmth of the robot, making all equally good choices in terms of users' perceptions of these social attributes.
 This result was encouraging, showing that even a forgetful model caused little discomfort to the users.
 However, \textit{competence} is perceived as significantly lower by the participants after interacting multiple times with a robot that forgets (\Bcondition{}).
 In contrast, when using the CBCL and JT approaches, competence is rated similarly as in the first session.
-Therefore, all three hypotheses \textbf{H1.2}, \textbf{H2.3}, and \textbf{H2.4} can be supported partially by our data.
+Therefore, all three hypotheses \textbf{H1.2} (\textit{Users' perception of the social attributes of the robot decreases over multiple sessions regardless of the CL model}), \textbf{H2.3} (\textit{The social attributes of a robot that forgets are perceived to be worse than those of a robot that remembers most previous objects}), and \textbf{H2.4} (\textit{The social attributes of a robot that retrains on all previous objects are perceived to be better than those of a robot that does not retrain on all previous objects}) can be supported partially by our data.
 For \textbf{H2.3}, a significant difference was seen only for competence, but not for warmth and discomfort between the three conditions and over multiple sessions.
 Results for discomfort are interesting because they indicate that users feel little discomfort interacting with a continual learning robot even if the robot's performance decreases over multiple sessions.
 Thus, only the results for competence are supported by the objective measure (classification accuracy) of the experiment.
 Further, for \textbf{H2.4}, similar to the results for trust, there was no difference for all three social attributes between CBCL and the theoretical upper bound JT.
+All three models had similarly low task load ratings, which is expected for \Bcondition{} as the model is simple and continues to forget previous objects.
+However, even for more complex models that mitigate forgetting, participants' workload did not increase.
+Neither the accuracy of the model nor any subsequent iterations affect the task load and hence \textbf{H2.5} (\textit{The task load for teaching and testing a robot that forgets is less than a robot that remembers most previous objects}) cannot be supported by our data.
+Similarly, both \textbf{H1.3} (\textit{Users' perception of the task load for teaching the robot increases over multiple sessions regardless of the CL model}) and \textbf{H2.6} (\textit{The task load for teaching and testing a robot that retrains on all previous objects is more than a robot that does not retrain on all previous objects}) are not supported since we cannot find evidence that would support any difference between the conditions with regard to task load.
+There is no correlation between the task load and the model's performance and the model choice.
+However, task load seems to be linked with the total number of images shown per object, as participants for all three models showed only a few images per object.
+These results are quite promising as they indicate the feasibility of personalized continual learning robots that directly learn from their users.
+The results also suggest that researchers might need to focus more on the task (and task load) than the choice of the ML model alone when developing continual learning robots.